Welcome to Shall we talk?

-When we first encounter distressing experiences our focus can often be simply to survive them.
-In order to do so we may form patterns of thought and behaviour which get us through, but which can continue unnoticed into our later lives.
-For instance, we might survive distress, sadness or loss by supressing our emotions, closing off that part of ourselves.
-This is functional whilst the distress is present but may damage our future wellbeing and relationships if it becomes our fixed pattern of relating.
+When we encounter distressing experiences our whole focus can be on surviving them.
+We can form patterns of thoughts and behaviour which get us through, but which sometimes continue unnoticed into our later lives.
+This is functional whilst the distress is present but may become an obstacle to our future wellbeing and relationships if it becomes our fixed pattern of relating.

-Counselling/Psychotherapy offers us a means to explore our thoughts and behaviours, identifying those which are unhelpful and hinder our functioning/relating.
-Once identified, we can work on changing these thoughts and behaviours, letting go our past defences, and setting ourselves free to live the lives we choose.
+Counselling/Psychotherapy offers us a safe means to explore our thoughts and behaviours, identifying those which are unhelpful and hinder our functioning/relating.
+Once identified, we can work on change, letting go our past defences, setting ourselves free to live the lives we choose.

 Integrative Person Centred Counselling

 3 Steps to a better tomorrow

 Building a therapeutic relationship between therapist and client, based on trust, respect and empathic understanding.

 The therapeutic relationship allows the therapist to enter a client's frame of reference and work with them to fully understand their thoughts and feelings.

 In the cognitive approach, therapist and client work collaboratively to reveal the patterns of thought and behaviour maintaining the presenting problem and preventing its being resolved.